geoninja/Dengue/README.md

 3. Use the data for modeling.The initial goal is to determine whether we can predict the location and severity of an outbreak.
-The focus area in the state of Sao Paulo will be limited with the completion of goals 1 and 2.
+The focus area in the state of Sao Paulo will be limited based on goals 1 and 2.
 Part of the data will be set aside to test the models.